u1i/TXTpresso/README.md

 2. Lightweight communication: If the emphasis is on simplicity and speed rather than robustness, using DNS lookups and UDP might keep things fast and lightweight compared to a full-blown HTTP API.
 3. Novel applications or hacks: As a fun, experimental project, you could come up with neat applications that take advantage of the DNS protocol's unique characteristics.

+## Example Script

+You can look at [this example](./examples/README.md) that implements a time function using TXTpresso.

 ## Methods

 ### GET